 - Evergreen, Mimosa, and Mullica Halls have a small kitchen adjoining the student lounge.
 The kitchen includes a stove and a refrigerator.
 The purpose of the kitchen is for staff programming needs.
-They will be available daily from 8:00 p.m. until midnight and may remain locked at other times.
+Kitchens may be reserved for use through the Resident Director, between the hours of 8: 00 a.m. until midnight, and will remain locked at other times.
 Users are expected to keep the kitchen in a clean and orderly fashion.
 Failure to do so will result in suspension of privileges for a period of time.

 - Winter Break Closure – The following guidelines apply to housing during winter break: